codermehran/persian-chatbot/README.md

 - Chat requests are handled through the main chatbot view, which can stream token-by-token responses when using the streaming endpoint.
 - The streaming endpoint yields incremental tokens until the model response completes, providing a live typing effect in the UI.
 - RAG can be toggled with the `RAG_ENABLED` environment variable; when enabled, the system augments prompts with retrieved context before querying the model.
+- When `TAVILY_ENABLED=true`, the assistant also fetches fresh snippets from Tavily Search for each user prompt to ground answers in up-to-date web results.

 ## Frontend Assets and Templates
 - Tailwind is loaded via CDN for quick styling in development; static assets resolve through Django's static paths when collected.